Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 #### Part Two Iterating a Flux without blocking and returning a Publisher.

-Note: this class is _not_ lazely evaluated.
+Note: this class is _not_ lazily evaluated.
 When constructed it automatically lets the publisher it is ready to receive data.

 {% highlight java %}
     //...